joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ![WP REST API authorization with OAuth 2 diagram](/_images/2020/12/wp-rest-api-authorization-with-oauth2.png)

 {% info %}
-If you're more interested in how this whole OAuth2 thing works, I would highly recommend <a href="https://auth0.com/docs/videos/learn-identity-series/calling-an-api">one of Auth0's Learning Identity videos</a>.
+If you're more interested in how this whole OAuth 2 thing works, I would highly recommend <a href="https://auth0.com/docs/videos/learn-identity-series/calling-an-api">one of Auth0's Learning Identity videos</a>.
 Turn on closed captions so you don't miss any unfamiliar terms and don't be afraid to watch it more than once!
 {% endinfo %}

 Let's take the first step in getting this working: adding the WP REST API to Auth0.